jen-k/2018-Python-Training/Schedule-and-Materials/README.md

 - [ ] Coding Task 5
 - [ ] Coding Task 6
 - [ ] Coding Task 7
-- [ ] Review challenges with Matt
-- [ ] Gain approval to move on to Project Design
 - [ ] Intro to Django

 ### [Week 3](/week3)